LinkedIn for Financial Advisors: How to Attract High-Net-Worth Clients

 - "You sold your company for $5M.
 Here is what happens next if you do nothing."

-- "Roth conversions in 2026: who benefits and who should wait"
+- "Roth conversions in 2026: who benefits and who should wait."

-- "The 3 biggest tax mistakes I see business owners make when they retire"
+- "The 3 biggest tax mistakes I see business owners make when they retire."

 - "Your stock options vest next month.
 Here is how to think about concentration risk."

 Each post should teach one concept clearly.
 Avoid jargon.
 Write for a smart person who is not a finance expert.
+The goal is to demonstrate that you think clearly about complex problems, not to prove you know technical terms.

-4. Engage with Business Owners and Executives in Your Network
+3. Engage with Business Owners and Executives in Your Network

 Posting alone is not enough.
 The advisors who win on LinkedIn also comment, react, and engage with their prospects' content.

 When a business owner in your network shares a win, congratulate them.
 When an executive posts about a career move, leave a thoughtful comment.
-When a physician shares a frustration about finances, offer a helpful perspective (without pitching).
+When a physician shares a frustration about finances, offer a helpful perspective without pitching.

 This keeps you visible in their feed.
 Over time, you become the financial advisor they think of first.
+LinkedIn's algorithm also rewards accounts that engage consistently.
+The more you comment on others' posts, the more broadly your own posts distribute.

-6. Publish Long-Form Articles on Planning Topics
+4. Publish Long-Form Articles on Planning Topics

 - "How Much Do I Need to Retire at 55?
 A Framework for Business Owners"